 - Commonly used set of ad technology providers: This is the setting that will be used unless you make a change on this page.

 - Custom set of ad technology providers: Select your preferred ad technology providers.

 - Clearly identify the providers you select to your users, and obtain users' consent in line with Google's EU User Consent Policy.

 You could do this by listing your chosen ad technology providers in a consent flow, or listing your chosen providers on a separate page of your site to which you direct your users from a consent flow.
 In either case, to comply with Google's EU User Consent Policy, you should link to the details provided by each provider that describes their activities.
-You will find the relevant URLs in the CSV files that are available (either for your customized list or for the commonly-used providers list).

 If you don’t make a change on this page, Google can serve ads from all eligible line items to all of your users in the EEA.
 However, there may be some line items that contain personalized targeting or whose creatives have vendor callouts that may require user consent under Google’s updated EU User Consent Policy.
 In that case, you can choose which line items you want to serve to EEA users in personalized and/or non-personalized mode and then work to obtain the necessary user consent.